 Workforce Development Agreement and Annual Reports

-The Workforce Development Agreement (WDA or Agreement) provides funding for labour market programming in B.C. in the amount of $685 million over six years.
+The Workforce Development Agreement (WDA) provides funding for labour market programming in B.C.

-Under this Agreement, the Ministry of Post-Secondary Education and Future Skills (PSFS) works with a network of service delivery agencies, employers, industry organizations and communities to deliver skills training programs and services including:
+Under this agreement, the Ministry of Post-Secondary Education and Future Skills works with service delivery agencies, employers, industry organizations and communities to deliver skills training programs and services, including:

-- Community Workforce Response Grant (CWRG) – provides flexible and timely responses to emerging and urgent labour and skills needs in B.C.’s communities and sectors.
+- Community Workforce Response Grant – funds skills training projects that address labour market needs in B.C.’s communities and sectors.

 Annual reports

-The WDA requires B.C. to publish labour market program outcomes each fiscal year.
-These public reports highlight how B.C.’s investment in skills training programs and other supports translate into beneficial outcomes for British Columbians.
+The WDA requires that B.C. publish labour market program outcomes each fiscal year.
+These public reports highlight how B.C.’s investment in skills training programs and supports benefit people in British Columbia.

 - WDA Program Results Summary (2022/23) (PDF)